ratwolfzero/hopalong_python/README.md

 - a = 1, b =1, c = 1

-### Special constellations and attractor edge cases
+### Special Constellations and Edge Cases of the Attractor

 Despite using the Copysign function, some parameter sets will still lead to periodic orbits instead of intricate patterns, such as: